What is the purpose of your website?

 - To share/recommend/list good sources of information/expertise.

-- Somewhere to collect and store information for future reference – all in one place.
+- Somewhere to collect and store information for future reference – for yourself, or for your clients/students etc. – all in one place.

 Consider the Look and Feel of your website, and also ‘voice’ – who are you and who are you talking to?